Diesel particulate filter: History

 Inadequately maintained particulate filters on vehicles with diesel engines are prone to soot buildup, which can cause engine problems due to high back pressure.

-In 2018 the UK made changes to its MOT test requirements, including tougher scrutiny of diesel cars.
+In 2018, the UK made changes to its MOT test requirements, including tougher scrutiny of diesel cars.
 One requirement was to have a properly fitted and working DPF.
 Driving without a DPF could incur a £1000 fine.

 Variants of DPFs

-Unlike a catalytic converter which is a flow-through device, a DPF retains bigger exhaust gas particles by forcing the gas to flow through the filter; however, the DPF does not retain small particles.
+Unlike a catalytic converter which is a flow-through device, a DPF retains bigger exhaust gas particles by forcing the gas to flow through the filter material before exiting; however, the DPF does not retain small particles.
 Maintenance-free DPFs oxidise or burn larger particles until they are small enough to pass through the filter, though often particles "clump" together in the DPF reducing the overall particle count as well as overall mass.
 There are a variety of diesel particulate filter technologies on the market.
 Each is designed around similar requirements: